vandroogenbroeckmarc/doi2bib/README.md

 ### Current version and future plans

-The version of September 2025 fixes some bugs and extends some functionalities.
+The version of June 2026 fixes some bugs and extends some functionalities.
 Obviously, the main plan is to allow a kind-of _pip3 install this_package_.
 Unfortunately, the doi2bib is already used by another package.
 So, I still need to find a workaround.

 ## Use at your own risks...